A homological approach to pseudoisotopy theory. I: Surgery theory and spaces of block diffeomorphisms

 \begin{cor} Let $d\ge6$ and $W$ be a $d$-dimensional manifold triad satisfying the $\pi$-$\pi$-condition.
-For a stable framing $\ell$ of $W$, the homotopy fibre of the natural map is nilpotent and $p$-locally $(2p-4-k)$-connected for primes $p$, where $k$ is the relative handle dimension of the inclusion $\partial_0W\subset W$. \end{cor}
+For a stable framing $\ell$ of $W$, the homotopy fibre of the natural map is nilpotent and has finite homotopy groups.
+Moreover, this fibre is $p$-locally $(2p-4-k)$-connected for primes $p$, where $k$ is the relative handle dimension of the inclusion $\partial_0W\subset W$. \end{cor}

 \begin{proof}Once we show that the map is an equivalence, the statement is a consequence of \cref{thm:rationalmodel}.
-By construction, the homotopy fibre of this map is connected, which, combined with \eqref{equ:comparisondiagram1} and \eqref{equ:comparisondiagram2} reduces the proof to showing that the map is an equivalence.
+By construction, the homotopy fibre of this map is connected.
+Using \eqref{equ:comparisondiagram1} and \eqref{equ:comparisondiagram2}, one sees that it is thus sufficient to show that the map is an equivalence.
 Taking vertical homotopy fibres in the map of fibre sequences